Beyond RAG for Agent Memory: Retrieval by Decoupling and Aggregation: Experiments

-\paragraph{Baselines.} We compare against five current baseline methods: \textbf{(1) Naive RAG:} We chunk original messages and retrieve the top-20 chunks by vector-based searching to form the context. \textbf{(2) A-Mem:} an agentic memory system inspired by Zettelkasten that stores structured notes, dynamically links related memories, and updates the memory network over time for retrieval \cite{xu2025amem}. \textbf{(3) MemoryOS:} a memory operating system for agents that performs hierarchical memory storage and lifecycle management to support long-horizon personalisation and coherence \cite{kang-etal-2025-memory}. \textbf{(4) LightMem:} a lightweight, efficiency-oriented memory framework that filters and organises information in multi-stage memory modules to reduce retrieval overhead while maintaining performance \cite{DBLP:journals/corr/abs-2510-18866}. \textbf{(5) Nemori:} a self-organising agent memory architecture that segments conversational streams into coherent episodes memories under cognitively inspired principles for improved long-term recall \cite{DBLP:journals/corr/abs-2508-03341}.
+\paragraph{Baselines.} We compare against six baselines, grouped by how they access and organise memory.
+These baselines cover full-context reading, flat similarity retrieval, post-retrieval compression, and representative structured-memory designs. \textbf{Flat or minimally structured baselines} include \textbf{(1) Full Memory}, which provides the complete available history to the reader model without retrieval; \textbf{(2) Naive RAG}, which chunks original messages and retrieves the top-$20$ chunks by vector similarity; and \textbf{(3) LightMem}, which reduces retrieval cost through multi-stage filtering and compression~\cite{fang2026lightmem}. \textbf{Structured memory baselines} include \textbf{(4) Nemori}, which builds a hierarchical memory from episodic memories to higher-level semantic memories for long-term recall~\cite{DBLP:journals/corr/abs-2508-03341}; \textbf{(5) A-Mem}, which stores memory as structured notes connected by dynamic links~\cite{xu2025amem}; and \textbf{(6) MemoryOS}, which organises memory into temporally layered storage with lifecycle management~\cite{kang-etal-2025-memory}.

-\paragraph{Implementation details.} We evaluate the frameworks with three backbone LLMs: two recent open-source models, Qwen3-8B \cite{DBLP:journals/corr/abs-2505-09388} and Llama-3.1-8B-Instruct \cite{DBLP:journals/corr/abs-2407-21783}, and a proprietary closed-source model, GPT-5 nano.
-For answer generation, we use greedy decoding (temperature = $0.0$) to eliminate randomness and ensure reproducibility \cite{DBLP:conf/emnlp/0001YMWRCYR23}.
-All retrieval and memory construction embeddings are computed with \texttt{text-embedding-3-small}.
-Since LoCoMo answers are typically short phrases while PerLTQA answers are often full sentences, we use dataset-specific answer prompts (Appendix \ref{app:prompt design}), but keep the final answering prompt \emph{identical across different baselines} within each dataset for fair comparison.
-Since GPT-5-nano could not return the output logits, we apply GPT-4.1-mini to detect the entropy in our framework when we apply GPT-5-nano.
-We set the maximum number of semantic nodes per theme to 12\footnote{Detailed analysis is in Appendix \ref{app:fano_motivation}.}.
-All experiments are done with a NVIDIA A100 80G.
+\paragraph{Implementation details.} We evaluate all compared methods with three reader LLMs: two recent open-source models, Qwen3-8B~\cite{DBLP:journals/corr/abs-2505-09388} and Llama-3.1-8B-Instruct~\cite{DBLP:journals/corr/abs-2407-21783}, and one closed-source model, GPT-5 nano.
+Final answers are generated with greedy decoding (temperature $=0.0$) for deterministic evaluation~\cite{DBLP:conf/emnlp/0001YMWRCYR23}.
+All retrieval and memory construction embeddings use \texttt{text-embedding-3-small}, and each method uses the same backbone model for memory construction and answer generation.
+Since LoCoMo and PerLTQA require different answer formats, we use dataset-specific answer prompts within each dataset.
+For GPT-5 nano, which does not expose token-level logits, we estimate uncertainty with GPT-4.1-mini.
+All xMemory hyperparameters are fixed across datasets and backbone models; their values and implementation details are reported in Appendix~\ref{app:implementation_details} for reproducibility.